 Whether it’s via Excel Spreadsheets, Google Sheets or task management software, you’ll want to create a system to manage the process of creating, publishing and promoting your content.

 Here are three helpful tools you can set up to help you track your content marketing efforts.
-You can access free templates for each tool here.
+You can access free templates for each tool using the links below.

 - Content Compass – a worksheet to plan out major Content Marketing campaigns.